-Conversion from translational to rotational velocity is the final measurement technique open to the system designer and is the one used most commonly.
+Conversion from translational to rotational velocity is the final measurement technique open to the system designer and it is the one that is most commonly used.
 This conversion enables any of the rotational velocity-measuring instruments described in Chapter 20 to be applied.